 What is my case worth?

 What do I need to prove to win my auto accident lawsuit?

 First, you must prove that the other driver was negligent.
 Second, under Florida law, you must prove that you sustained a permanent injury to be eligible for compensation for your pain and suffering.
 For this reason, you will need to have your injuries thoroughly evaluated and we will need to obtain a final report from your doctor before we can move forward with your case.

 What are the most common causes of auto accidents?

 According to the National Highway Traffic Safety Administration, the leading causes of auto accidents are speeding, distracted driving, running red lights, drunk driving, and rain.

 Determining the worth of a personal injury claim depends on many factors some of which are: how seriously you are injured, the specific facts of the case, and the insurance limits that are available.
-Ultimately, there is no special formula to decide your case value but the attorneys at Tuttle Law have years of experience that will be utilized to maximize your compensation.
+Ultimately, there is no special formula to decide your case value but the attorneys at Tuttle Larsen, P.A. have years of experience that will be utilized to maximize your compensation.